 699) Q: I heard that if one comes home late and the Shabbos candles are burning they can make a bracha on them on Shabbos.
 The reason is that the bracha is for benefiting from the light.
 Is this correct Lemassah?
 One thing that does not make sense to me is that the bracha is Lehadlick ner shel ….
 (To Light…) one did not light any candles at that time.

 A: The Bracha can only be recited as long as it is permissible to light the candles (i.e. before shkiah, and in certain instances possibly even during bain hashmashos), but once night falls no longer may the Bracha be recited.
 (See Mishna Berura Siman 263:21 and Biur Halacha Dibur Hamaschil K’sheyadlik Yevarech)

-700) Q: Under what extend has a child to listen to their parents if they dissagree on a Shiduch [, a prospective marriage match]?
+700) Q: Under what circumstances must a child to listen to their parents if they dissagree on a Shiduch [ a prospective marriage match]?

-A: There is no halachic obligation for a son to marry a girl that his parents want, if he doesnt want to, and vice verca.
+A: There is no halachic obligation for a child to marry a spouse that the parents want, if he doesn't want to, and vice versa.
 (See Rama Yoreh Deah Siman 240:25)